 Turning of the eyes inwards so that they are both “aimed” towards a near object being viewed.
 Normally works in harmony with divergence which is used for more distant objects.

 A circular, hinged portion of the outer layer of the cornea, lifted in Step One of LASIK surgery.
 The corneal flap allows the surgeon to access the inner portion of the cornea in Step Two.
-Although LASIK complications are rare, most of those that occur result from improperly formed flaps.
+The corneal flap is replaced to allow rapid healing and comfort after laser vision correction surgery.

-A tool used to see the refractive problems that might be present in the cornea.
-Corneal topography is used not only for screening all patients before refractive surgery like LASIK but also for fitting contacts.
+Steepness and thickness of the corneal tissue is measured in corneal topography, and is used not only for screening all patients before refractive surgery like LASIK and SMILE, but also for fitting contacts.

-Refers to the degree of astigmatism (uneven roundness) present in the cornea.
+Refers to the degree of astigmatism (uneven roundness) present in the cornea, and corrected in a glasses prescription.

-Enlargment of the pupil (space in the middle of the iris).
+Enlargment of the pupil (space in the middle of the iris) with mydriatic eye drops.

 A common condition that occurs when the eyes do not produce enough tears to keep the eye moist and comfortable.
 Common symptoms of dry eye include pain, stinging, burning, scratchiness, and intermittent blurring of vision.

-Perfect vision, which is occurs when a normal eye focuses rays of light exactly on the retina.
-An eye in a state of emmetropia requires no correction.
+Perfect refraction, which occurs when a normal eye focuses rays of light exactly on the retina.
+An eye in a state of emmetropia requires no glasses correction.

-The inner layer of cells on the inside surface of the cornea.
+The layer of cells on the inside surface of the cornea.

 A form of PRK where the epithelium is removed with a mechanical microkeratome and the underlying surface is then treated with an excimer laser.